callumjohnspiller/callumjohnspiller/README.md

 🔭 I’m currently working on making a basic metronome app as my first project.
 I would like this to work on Android devices.

 🌱 I’m currently learning how to make Android apps!

-👯 I’m looking to collaborate on any music or audio-bnased projects 🤔 I’m looking for help with progressing beyond basic coding skills and working on web frameworks 💬 Ask me about how to succeed in job interviews
+👯 I’m looking to collaborate on any music or audio-based projects.

+🤔 I’m looking for help with progressing beyond basic coding skills and working on web frameworks.

+💬 Ask me about how to succeed in job interviews.

-😄 Pronouns: He/Him
+😄 Pronouns: He/Him.

-⚡ Fun fact: I have appeared on the Crystal Maze with Richard Ayoade
+⚡ Fun fact: I have appeared on the Crystal Maze with Richard Ayoade.